connorabbas/primevue-breeze-inertia/README.md

 ## Theme
 This starter kit provides a light/dark mode and custom theme functionality provided by the powerful PrimeVue theming system, using styled mode and custom design token values.

 The starting point for customizing your theme will be the `resources\js\Modules\theme-preset.mjs` module file.
-Too quickly change the look and feel of your theme, swap the [primary](https://primevue.org/theming/styled/#primary) values with a different set of [colors](https://primevue.org/theming/styled/#colors), change the [surface](https://primevue.org/theming/styled/#surface) `colorScheme` values (slate, gray, neutral, etc.), or completely change the [preset theme](https://primevue.org/theming/styled/#presets) (Aura used by default).
+To quickly change the look and feel of your theme, swap the [primary](https://primevue.org/theming/styled/#primary) values with a different set of [colors](https://primevue.org/theming/styled/#colors), change the [surface](https://primevue.org/theming/styled/#surface) `colorScheme` values (slate, gray, neutral, etc.), or completely change the [preset theme](https://primevue.org/theming/styled/#presets) (Aura used by default).

 Please reference the [PrimeVue Styled Mode Docs](https://primevue.org/theming/styled/) to fully understand how this system work, and how to further customize your theme to make it your own.